Why climate change and wars are reviving interest in nuclear energy

 A 2023 reportExternal link by the federal technology institute ETH Zurich’s Energy Science Center says nuclear energy could be an option to achieve energy security in a net-zero future.
 But the construction time and costs for building nuclear power plants in Switzerland are uncertain.

-SCNAT says construction of a nuclear power plant would take at least eight years, which is significantly less than the more than 16 years needed to build the Olkiluoto plant in Finland, which opened in 2023.
+SCNAT says construction of a nuclear power plant would take at least eight years.
+This is significantly less than the more than 16 years needed to build the Olkiluoto plant in Finland, which opened in 2023.
 The French company Electricité de France (EDF) built the two reactors of the Taishan power plant in China in nine years.

 However, the construction in Switzerland needs to be preceded by a long political process, SCNAT points out.
 The project could fail throughout the process, such as if the initiative or the government’s counterproposal were rejected or if there were opposition from the public or local authorities to the construction permit.